oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 ## Credential Attacks {#credential-attacks}

-The nature of moving from browser-based authentication to a backend API capable of directly receiving user credentials exposes a risk to attacks, such as credential stuffing and brute forcing credentails in an attempt to receive an authorization code.
-An authorization server may already have a combination of built-in or 3rd party security tools in place to monitor and reduce this risk in the browser-based authentication.
+The authorization challenge endpoint is capable of directly receiving user credentials and returning authorization codes.
+This exposes a new vector to perform credential attacks.

-Implementors SHOULD consider additional security measures to reduce this risk in the authorization challenge endpoint such as monitoringing for suspicious activity.
+An authorization server may already have a combination of built-in or 3rd party security tools in place to monitor and reduce this risk in browser-based authentication flows.
+Implementors SHOULD consider similar security measures to reduce this risk in the authorization challenge endpoint.
 Additionally, the attestation APIs SHOULD be used when possible to assert a level of confidence to the authorization server that the request is originating from an application owned by the same party.

 ## Client Authentication